bluecap-se/yarr/README.md

 # Aaargh!

 *I feel lucky*, for [The Pirate Bay](https://thepiratebay.se/).
-Giving you the best torrent available for download.
+A micro HTTP service, for picking the best torrent available for download, by searching TPB.

 ### Install